KHO11/RSA-Test/README.md

 Created a class in Weather Details with properties of latitude, longitude and location Name

-Upload a file and save as a CSV file
+Upload a file and save a CSV file

-Use DataTable to create a table in the CSV file and show details of the latitude, longitude and Location Name
+Use DataTable to create a table and show details of the latitude, longitude and Location Name

 Read contents of the CSV file

 A loop to add number of rows

+A loop to add number of columns

-Display the contents in a form of a table
+Display the contents on screen as table by binding to Gridview.